Pablo-source/ggplot2-visualizations/README.md

 ## Appendix

-There is a useful showtext package that allows us to use different google fonts on our chats.
-This is useful when producing a more elaborated charts in R linke maps, where we want to obtain a specific aesthetic effect using fonts.
+There is the showtext package that allows us to use different google fonts on our chats.
+It can be useful when producing a more elaborated charts in R linke maps, where we want to obtain a specific aesthetic effect using fonts.
 See:  https://fonts.google.com/.
 Some examples of this can bee seen in "A Fonts and icons "A Using Google fonts in plots.R" scripts.

 ![03 Histogram bell family Barlow condensed google font](https://user-images.githubusercontent.com/76554081/219947428-803ddd33-c745-4cb0-bff9-e7ef1feacce5.png)